riouxr/Overscan/README.md

 Note that for every change that you make you need to press the reset button first.

-This will for for both any rendering engine.
+This will work for any rendering engine.

 You can see a video description at https://www.youtube.com/watch?v=yXSfgBu5Rac